-But before you continue reading, a word of caution.
-This time, our movie-squad is providing you with a two-part review.
-Because nowadays all nifty things are split into two, we thought we might try doing the same.
-Just so you know, the beginning of this review is as spoiler free as a social-media abstinent person, whereas the second part will ruin the movie for you.
+But before you continue reading, a word of caution: this time, our movie squad is providing you with a two-part review.
+Since nowadays all nifty things are split into two, we thought we might try doing the same.
+Just so you know, the beginning of this review is as spoiler-free as a social media-abstinent person, whereas the second part will ruin the movie for you.
 Even if you have already watched it.

 Part One – To Be or Not To Be Spoiler-Free, that is the question.

 First of all: Did you like Endgame?
-(If you haven’t seen the first part…you had a year to catch up)
+(If you haven’t seen the prevesious one… you had a year to catch up.)

 As you watched the story progress, what were you thinking?